 98. Know where you sit within our business team and recognise that the most successful teams comprise people with completely different perspectives.

-do...Their viewpoint is equally valuable and you may even learn a thing or to.
+99. Value other members of the team - even when they don't see things the same way you do...Their viewpoint is equally valuable and you may even learn a thing or to.
 We all learn more from people who are different from us than those who are the similar.

 100. Recognise that bullying tactics NEVER work.
 When staff feel intimidated, they will not produce their best work for you.
 They will do just enough work to avoid your criticism.